What is Win32/FakeVimes?

 After successful infiltration, rogue programs from the FakeVimes family modify registry entries of the infected operating system and configure themselves to start automatically on each system start-up.
 Moreover, these rogue programs disable execution of installed programs (including legitimate antivirus and anti-spyware programs) and disable the Task Manager.

 Cyber criminals also use two types of user interface within their rogue programs.
 Bogus programs from the FakeVimes family are designed to appear as if they are genuine Windows applications.

 FakeVimes user interface (type 2):

-Fake security warning messages used by rogue programs from FakeVimes family to scare PC users into buying their license keys:
+Fake security warning messages displayed by rogue programs from the FakeVimes family to scare PC users into buying their license keys:

 "Warning!
 Virus Detected Threat detected: FTP Server Infected file: C:\Windows\System32\dllcache\wmploc.dll"